RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 During analysis ``DS9`` region of interest  data structures are created for each image.
 Optionally the images and the region files are displayed on screen using ``DS9``.
-The circle is centered to SExtractor`s x,y positions.
+The circle is centered to ``SExtractor`` `s x,y positions.
 Red circles indicate objects which were rejected green ones which were accepted.

-If the process is accessed remotely the X-Window DISPLAY variable has to be set otherwise neither the fit nor images  are  displayed.
+If rts2saf is executed remotely the X-Window DISPLAY variable has to be set otherwise neither the fit nor images are displayed.

 Modes of operations, involved scripts
 +++++++++++++++++++++++++++++++++++++